-Unless otherwise indicated, information on http://www.martin-family.ws (the website) is the Copyright © 2015 https://martinfamilyweb.wordpress.com/, and / or Andrew Martin and is not in the public domain and may not be reproduced, published or otherwise used without the permission of the website, or the titled author’s express permission.
+Unless otherwise indicated, information on https://martinfamilyweb.wordpress.com/, (the website) is the Copyright © of the authors(s).
+Our content is not in the public domain and may not be reproduced, published or otherwise used without the permission of the website owners.
+Permission will only be granted upon request, and you must gain the author’s express written permission before using our content.
 If a copyright is indicated on a photo, graphic, or any other material, permission to copy these materials must be obtained from the original source.
-Using or modifying this site’s materials and information for commercial or profit making purposes is prohibited and may violate the copyrights and/or other proprietary rights of the website or third parties.
+Using or modifying this site’s materials and information for commercial or profit-making purposes is prohibited and may violate the copyrights and/or other proprietary rights of the website or third parties.

 Restrictions on Use of Materials

-This site is operated and maintained by Andrew Martin, Janette Martin, and our heirs and successors, as the webmaster.
+This site is operated and maintained by Andrew Martin, Janette Martin, and our heirs and successors (the webmaster).
 Except as provided herein, no material or information from this site may be copied, reproduced, republished, uploaded, posted, transmitted, or distributed except as authorised in this notice, expressly authorised within this site, or approved in writing by Andrew Martin.

 Exceptions To Restrictions on Use of Materials

 There are exceptions to infringement in Australia that allow some uses of copyright material without permission.
 These exceptions can be split into two categories, free of charge copying, and copying that requires payment.
 The major areas of free of charge copying are:

 Fair dealing for the purpose of research or study: